bjsilver/aqhealth_impact_calculator/README.md

-The dictionary keys should be the 3 letter isocode for each country, and the value should be a DataArray of population count for that country with surrounding grids as zeroes.
-E.g.
+The dictionary keys should be the 3 letter isocode for each country, and the value should be a DataArray of population count for that country with surrounding grids as zeroes e.g.

 ```
 {'CHN': <xarray.DataArray 'CHN' (latitude: 860, longitude: 1469)>